Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

-Table \ref{table: exact} reports realizations of these finite-sample valid intervals with $\gamma$ equal to $10^{-4}$, $10^{-3}$, and $10^{-2}$, as well as the projection intervals discussed in Section \ref{sec:project}, for \cite{bendavid_etal_2020}.
-In addition, Table \ref{table: exact} reports estimates of the coverage and average interval length at the estimated values of $\hat{p}_n$ for this study.
+Table \ref{table: exact} reports realizations of these finite-sample valid intervals for several values of $\gamma$, in addition to the projection intervals discussed in Section \ref{sec: problem}, for \cite{bendavid_etal_2020}.\footnote{These results are insensitive to small changes in the grid size $g$.} The table also reports estimates of the coverage and average interval length at the estimated values of $\hat{p}_n$ for this study.
 The cost of ensuring finite-sample valid coverage is large.
-The realized intervals are roughly 40\% wider on average than intervals constructed with the Delta Method, and the coverage is very close to one.
-Figure \ref{fig: exact} displays estimates of the coverage probabilities for the finite-sample valid intervals for $\gamma$ equal to $10^{-4}$, $10^{-3}$, and $10^{-2}$ as well as the projection intervals in the same Monte Carlo experiment developed in Section \ref{sec: measure}.\footnote{Note that the proportion of Monte Carlo replicates for which the true value of $\pi$ falls below the realized intervals is very close to zero at most parameter values, and so dots denoting one minus the estimated coverage and the proportion of Monte Carlo replicates for which the true value of $\pi$ falls above the realized intervals are approximately overlaid.} Again, the coverage is very close to one at small sample sizes.
-However, the finite-sample valid intervals outperform the crude projection intervals in terms of coverage and average length for larger values of $\gamma$.
+The realized intervals are roughly 40\% wider on average than intervals constructed with the delta method, and the coverage is very close to one.
+Figure \ref{fig: exact} displays estimates of the coverage probabilities for the finite-sample valid intervals as well as the projection intervals in the same Monte Carlo experiment developed in Section \ref{sec: problem}.\footnote{Note that the proportion of Monte Carlo replicates for which the true value of $\pi$ falls below the realized intervals is very close to zero at most parameter values, and so dots denoting one minus the estimated coverage and the proportion of Monte Carlo replicates for which the true value of $\pi$ falls above the realized intervals are approximately overlaid.} Again, the coverage is very close to one at small sample sizes.
+However, the finite-sample valid intervals outperform the projection intervals.
 The difference is most salient in the measurements of coverage.

-The additional costs associated with correction of the approximation error induced by a finite discretization of the nuisance space are not overly burdensome.
-In particular, consider the test inversion intervals for $\pi$ constructed with the $p$-values